 Do Aquatic Turtles Make Good Pets?

-For beginners, the hardier species of aquatic turtles are recommended, such as red eared sliders, cooters, mud and musk turtles.
-Keep in mind that sliders and cooters will reach a mature length of over 12 inches while mud and musk turtles are about half that size.
-Map and painted turtles, as well as some of the less common species are a bit less hardy as pets.
-Softshell and snapping turtles have a reputation for being large, aggressive, and generally more difficult to care for so they are not good for beginners.
+For beginners, the hardier species of aquatic turtles are recommended, such as red-eared sliders, cooters, mud, and musk turtles.
+Keep in mind that sliders and cooters will reach a mature length of more than 12 inches, while mud and musk turtles are about half that size.
+Map and painted turtles, as well as some of the less common species, are a bit less hardy as pets.
+Softshell and snapping turtles have a reputation for being large, aggressive, and generally more difficult to care for, which means they are not good choices for beginners.

-Beyond providing a proper environment and diet for aquatic turtles, they do not need a lot of attention, although regular interaction may result in a tame and sociable turtle (especially map turtles).
-In any case, they are lovely and if properly cared for should provide years of enjoyment.
+Beyond providing a proper environment and diet for aquatic turtles, they do not need a lot of attention, although regular interaction may result in a tame and sociable turtle, especially with map turtles.
+In any case, they are lovely and if properly cared for, they should provide years of enjoyment.